ceph/ceph-tools/models/performance/README.txt

 	only requests of a single type (at the maximum possible rate).
-We can estaimate the performance of mixed work-loads by taking linear combinations of the individual components (each with its respective throughputs, latencies, and resource consumptions).
+We can estaimate the performance of mixed work-loads by taking linear combinations of the individual components (each with its respective troughputs, latencies, and resource consumptions).

 Hazzards: